gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

  ## Project Structure

-To develop a dynamic and interactive word-guessing game, divide the game process into two distinct programs.
+Break down your Wordle game into two programs for a more engaging and flexible experience.
 The Wordle program will handle the core functionalities, such as selecting a random word from a list and evaluating guesses.
 The Game Session program will manage user interactions, keep track of the game state, and enforce time constraints.
 This division aims to create a modular, flexible system that enhances the gaming experience.

 1. **Description of the Wordle program**:
     - Contains "start the game" and "check the word" functions.